IRF Executive Committee

-Most of you are aware that the newly created World Rafting Federation (WRF) signed a cooperative agreement with the International Canoe Federation (ICF) shortly after we (the IRF) filed our membership application with the Global Association of International Sports Federations (GAISF).
-(GAISF was formally known as SportAccord.)
-Although the details have been kept secret, the IRF is happy to comment on the agreement should those responsible release it publicly.
+Most of you are aware that the newly created World Rafting Federation (WRF) and certain people in the International Canoe Federation (ICF) signed a cooperative agreement shortly after we (the IRF) filed our application for membership in the Global Association of International Sports Federations (GAISF) formerly known as SportAccord.
+Although the details have been kept secret, the IRF would welcome the opportuntity to review and comment on the agreement should those responsible release it publicly.

 The ultimate goal of Olympic inclusion for rafting remains a top objective of the IRF.
 The first step to Olympic inclusion is membership in GAISF.
 Our submission for membership is acknowledged and progressing through the application process.

-GAISF and the International Olympic Committee (IOC) require that only one international sport body may be recognised to represent a sport.
-By creating a second international body, the leaders of the WRF have unfortunately delayed IOC recognition of rafting and therefore delayed rafting’s introduction into the Olympic Programme.
+GAISF and the International Olympic Committee (IOC) require that only one internationally recognised body may represent a sport.
+By creating a second international body, the leaders of the WRF have delayed IOC recognition of rafting and therefore delayed rafting’s introduction into the Olympic Programme.

 In planning our application for membership with GAISF, we have factored in an expectation of objection or query as to the authority of the IRF to represent the sport of rafting.
 We are not threatened by objections, and we welcome the opportunity to demonstrate how we (you included) have built our sport over the decades.